Frederick Rotimi Williams: Constitutional conference

 On 18 October 1975, Rotimi Williams became the chairman of the Constitutional Drafting Committee.
 The body was formed to present a draft constitution to be approved by the military administration of Obasanjo.
 He led the convention to present an agenda for broad coalition building across ethnic and regional lines.
 The body pushed for presidential winners to have at least 25% of the total votes cast in two thirds of the nineteen states in Nigeria and that each of the 19 states of the federation should have a minister representing them.
-The political parties should also have support in at least two thirds of the states.
+And that political parties should also have support in at least two thirds of the states, amongst others.